arllanos/mle-project-challenge/DEV_NOTES.md

 pip3 install -e ".[dev]"
 ```

-## Start the MLFlow Traking Server
+## Start the MLFlow Tracking Server

 In this excercise we leverage MLflow's Model Registry to enable experiment tracking and model versioning.
 This involves setting up MLflow tracking server.
 Following command start the server and expose the UI at http://127.0.0.1:5001/